Keshava

+Keshava is an iconographical form of Vishnu.

 Etymology

 Keshava means "the one with beautiful long (unshorn) hair" or "killer of the Keshi demon".
 According to the Padma Purana, the name refers to Krishna's long, beautiful, looking unshorn hair.
 Referring to Sangraha Ramayana of Narayana Panditacharya, Authors Meenakshi Bharat and Madhu Grover says that "The name Keshava refers to Vishnu.
 The letter 'Ka' refers to Brahma and 'Isha' refers to Shiva.
 The word Keshava refers to one who animates both Brahma and Shiva".